Some good hints,

 If you find that you have accumulated

-a load of items and can't carry any more but aren't through shopping, take the items you have to the designated hold area
+a load of items and can't carry any more but aren't through shopping, take the items you have to the designated hold

-and leave the items in reserve while you continue to shop.
-Most agents will allow you to place your items behind the table
+area and leave the items in reserve while you continue to shop.
+We can't guarantee to keep an eye on your items because they we

-will pick items from your pile not realizing they are already being sold to someone else.
-If this happens, don't show anger
+are very busy and occasionally someone will pick items from your pile not realizing they are already being sold to someone

-towards the estate sale agents, they are busy and harried and can't watch your reserved items every second.
-Once you have
+else.
+If this happens, don't show anger towards the estate sale agents, they are busy and harried and can't watch your reserved

-paid for your item, you are responsible for it's removal by the end of the sale.
+item, you are responsible for it's removal by the end of the sale.

 Crowd Etiquette:

-blocking entrance to a room.
-Don't stand in the hallway or some path talking to someone, there may be people who can't get
+a room.
+Don't stand in the hallway or some path talking to someone, there may be people who can't get around you.
+The time

-around you.
-The time to socialize at an estate sale is before the sale starts or after you've left the house.
-It is in your
+to socialize at an estate sale is before the sale starts or after you've left the house.
+It is in your own best interest to

-own best interest to be on friendly terms with other buyers.
+be on friendly terms with other buyers.

-A line forms at the front door (usually) and everyone keeps their own place in line.
-Yes, some people
+front door (usually) and everyone keeps their own place in line.
+Yes, some people will walk around and talk

-will walk around and talk once they have established a place in line and this is generally accepted.
-But, leaving the property
+once they have established a place in line and this is generally accepted.
+But, leaving the property usually means you have

-usually means you have abandoned your place in line and will have to go to the end of the line if you return.
-Many an argument
+abandoned your place in line and will have to go to the end of the line if you return.
+Many an argument has started over this

-has started over this situation.
-When you get in line remember you are responsible for knowing who you are behind and even
+situation.
+When you get in line remember you are responsible for knowing who you are behind and even how many are in front

 Parking

-Drive safely, be courteous of the neighbors lawns, etc., don't
+Drive safely, be courteous of the neighbors lawns, etc., don't park in others drives

-park in others drives or block them.
-Remember that Mountain Home has an Ordinance that requires you to park on the same side
+or block them.
+Remember that Mountain Home has an Ordinance that requires you to park on the same side of the street as the

-of the street as the sale, and this is a good habit, even in other towns, as there needs to be access for Emergency Vehicles
+sale, and this is a good habit, even in other towns, as there needs to be access for Emergency Vehicles to get down the road...And,

-to get down the road...And, we don't want them passing more ordinances!
+we don't want them passing more ordinances!